1217, the founding year of Château de Bagnols and from where its gourmet restaurant takes its name.

 Soft Peanut Biscuit, Manjari Chocolate And Vetiver

 This dessert came with a birthday candle, for Kent.
 I remember telling him to ‘make a wish’ when I was busy snapping away.
 About this time Chef Ouaratta came out of the kitchen to greet the dinners, first at Salle des Gardes; when he stepped out to the terrace, we all acknowledged his arrival with applause.
-Lucky Kent received a birthday greeting from the ‘star chef’ himself; the loveliness of Chef Ouaratta and the atmosphere of celebration has become a precious memory we both cherish.
+Lucky Kent received a birthday greeting from the ‘starred chef’ himself; the loveliness of Chef Ouaratta and the atmosphere of celebration has become a precious memory we both cherish.

 Our beautiful looking desserts were delicious.
 Sweetness, bitterness; creaminess and crunchiness all perfectly balanced in each mouthful.
 And an aromatic nutty flavour from the soft peanut biscuit which I liked most.
 Well we both really polished off our plates!